COMING SOON: Summer 2025 Release

 Copied to clipboard

-One of the most popular language learning apps, well known for its aggressive lesson reminder notifications, teaches via a gamified experience on mobile apps for iOS and Android, as well as a browser-based experience.
+One of the most popular language learning platforms, well known for its aggressive lesson reminder notifications, teaches via a gamified experience on a browser-based experience, as well as mobile apps for iOS and Android.
 It’s massively popular and fun, with millions of downloads in 2025.
-In the app, users take courses to learn any of 43 languages via interactive lessons, such as matching exercises, listening and speaking, and fill-in-the-blanks.
+On the site, users take courses to learn any of 43 languages via interactive lessons, such as matching exercises, listening and speaking, and fill-in-the-blanks.

 Leveling Up with Apryse